aragon/connect/docs/connectors/organizations.md

 ## The Graph Connector

-This connectors is build using The Graph and realaying on the GraphQL technology to query the data.
+This connector was built using The Graph and uses GraphQL as a query language for fetching data.

 ### GraphQLWrapper

-The Graph connector export the `GraphQLWrapper` object.
-The wrapper is useful when you want to create low level request and talk to GraphQL directly.
+The Graph connector exports the `GraphQLWrapper` object.
+The wrapper is useful when you want to create low level requests and talk to the subgraph directly.

 To create a wrapper instance you need to provide the subgraph URL endpoint: